LiMinggang/madedit-mod/README.txt

 Todo:
 FreeBSD packaging (with FreeBSD 10.01)

+Mod v0.4.3
+Fix: Multiple selection does not work with Save/SaveAs(Windows List dialog) #193

 Mod v0.4.2
 1.New: Hope MadEdit-Mod could load more open files history than 9 #179 2.New: Redesign of Search Results view----Hope to add search key words or expression on the result tree title on the left of the file path #137